College of Chemistry Glass Shop

 The Flow Cytometry provides UC Berkeley and local researchers with access to cutting-edge High-Dimensional Fluorescence Activated Cell Sorting (Hi-D FACS) and analysis.
 The facility also provides flow cytometry instruments and expertise.

-Provides routine access for liquid- and solid-state NMR experiments, and is primarily used for determining critical aspects of molecular structure and for studying reaction mechanisms qualitatively, as well as quantitatively.
+Provides routine access for liquid- and solid-state NMR experiments as well as diffusion and micro-imaging applications.
+PMRC Core is primarily used for determining critical aspects of molecular structure, for studying reaction mechanisms qualitatively and quantitatively, and materials characterization.
 Instruments are available at field strengths 300 MHz to 700 MHz with probes to study a broad-band of nuclei (1H-19F and 31P-103Rh).
+Further information can be found at: pmrc.berkeley.edu

 QB3 Vincent J. Coates Proteomics/Mass Spectrometry Laboratory